 - 1/2 teaspoon fruit salt (eno) or 1/2 teaspoon baking powder + few drops of lemon juice

 To Temper Handvo

 - 2 tablespoons oil more for cooking

 - 10 curry leaves

-- drain and take the lentils and rice in a blender or mixer jar.
+- At the time of grinding, drain and take the rice and lentils combined in a mixer jar.

 - Grind to a coarse paste. without adding water

 - Next add yogurt and salt.
 Blend again to a smooth paste.
 If only necessary add 1/8 cup water.

 - Take the batter in a mixing bowl.
 Add chopped green chilies, grated carrots, grated bottle gourd, chopped coriander leaves, minced ginger and sugar.
 You can also use garlic ginger paste.
 Mix very well.

 - At the time of [preparing handvo, add fruit salt.
 It will react with the batter.
 Mix very well again.